Samsung's 'crown prince' in focus as father hospitalized

-SEOUL (Reuters) - Unassuming, media-shy and, as yet, unproven, Jay Y. Lee is the unofficial heir-apparent to lead Samsung Electronics Co Ltd (005930.KS), as the world’s biggest technology group by sales approaches a crossroads after years of explosive growth.
+SEOUL (Reuters) - Unassuming, media-shy and, as yet, unproven, Jay Y. Lee is the unofficial heir-apparent to lead Samsung Electronics Co Ltd, as the world’s biggest technology group by sales approaches a crossroads after years of explosive growth.

 “(Our) vice chairman is a strategic thinker and is very tenacious,” said a senior Samsung executive, who didn’t want to be named as he’s not authorized to talk to the media.
 “He’s been doing things that senior executives can’t easily resolve on their own.
 For example, he spends a lot of time meeting key clients and then manages to cut a deal that would seem almost impossible.”